Gauri-CO/CompuerVision_Capstone/README.md

 4. Upload Annotated videos and files on Azure Blob Storage
 5. Trigger the Azure Data Factory Pipeline to save the annoated files data in Azure Cosmos DB

-Usage
-python AnalyticsPipeline.py

 Pre-requisite
-User should have Azure account
+User should have Azure account with access to Azure Blob Storage

+Docker Image on Docker Hub: gauridocker08/mlpythonanalytics:latest

 Software Used:\
 -> Programming Language : Python 3.9 \